yomi-digital/social-map/README.md

 - Automatic marker clustering for dense areas
 - Detailed information popups
 - Visual filtering for better map readability
+- Automatic geocoding from addresses
+- Support for Italian location names

 ## How to Add an Organization